False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Numerical experiments

 In all the simulations of the study, $E=\{1, 2, 3, 4, 5\}$, $F = \{1,2\}$, and $m = 10^5$.
 The function $\tau$ is used only for the simulation of $\bm\eta$ and not available for multiple testing.
 Thus, each realization of $\bm\eta$ is regarded as a large set of hypotheses with an unknown dependence structure.
 To avoid artifacts that may confound the comparison of multiple testing procedures, both $\bm\pi$ and $\bm P$ are randomly sampled.
 Denoting by $\psig$ the proportion of false nulls, we need $\bm\pi$ to be such that the proportion of 1's in $\bm\eta$ is $\psig$.
 This is achieved by setting $\pi_s = (1 - \psig) \zeta_s / \sum_{s \in F} \zeta_s$ for $s\in F$ and $\pi_s = \psig\zeta_s/\sum_{s\not\in F} \zeta_s$ for $s\not\in F$, with $\zeta_s$ \iid$\sim$ uniformly distributed on (0,1).

 Given $\bm\pi$, the key component of the simulation is the transition matrix $\bm P$, which is to be sampled from positive matrices, i.e., matrices with all entries being positive.
 Consequently, $\bm M$ is irreducible and aperiodic.
 In addition to the constraint \eqref {e:stationary}, since we need to control the strength of dependence within $\bm\eta$, it is necessary that the mixing rate of $\bm M$ is controllable.
-As is well known, 1 is an eigenvalue of $\bm P$ with multiplicity one, and all the other eigenvalues of $\bm P$ have absolute values, i.e., eigenmoduli, strictly less than 1.
-Sort the eigenmoduli in decreasing order as $1=\eim_1(\bm P) > \slem(\bm P)\ge \ldots \ge \eim_d(\bm P)\ge 0$.
-It is well known that the second largest eigenmodulus is an important parameter in determining the mixing rate of $\bm M$ \cite {rosenthal_1995}, with small value of $\slem(\bm P)$ giving rise to high mixing rate and hence weak dependence within the chain.
-However, the mixing rate is not determined by $\slem(\bm P)$ alone and actually is affected by the spectrum of the transition matrix in a surprisingly complicated way \cite{dia_1996, levperwil_2008}.
-The difficulty to control the strength of dependence within $\bm\eta$ is further exacerbated by the fact that it is a many-to-one transform of $\bm M$, so itself is not Markov.
-Thus in addition to second largest eigenmodulus, we also consider the third largest one.
-Since the transition matrices simulated in the numerical experiments are all $5\times 5$, these two parameters provide significant information about their spectra.
-We next describe a heuristic procedure to sample $\bm P$ that has prescribed properties.
+As is well known, 1 is an eigenvalue of $\bm P$ with multiplicity one, and all the other eigenvalues of $\bm P$ have absolute values, i.e. eigenmoduli, strictly less than 1.
+Sort the eigenmoduli in decreasing order as $1=\eim_1(\bm P) > \slem(\bm P)\ge \ldots\ge \eim_d(\bm P)\ge 0$.
+It is also well-known that the second largest eigenmodulus is an important parameter in determining the mixing rate of a Markov Chain \cite {rosenthal_1995}.
+However the convergence of a Markov chain to its long term behavior is not always determined by a single eigenmodulus.
+The precise relationship of a Markov Chain's mixing time to the spectrum of its transition matrix is surprisingly complicated \cite{dia_1996, levperwil_2008}.
+Thus in addition to second, here we also consider the third largest eigenmodulus.
+Since the transition matrices that we simulate in the numerical experiments are all 5-by-5, these two parameters of a simulated matrix provide significant information about its spectrum.
+We next describe a heuristic procedure to sample $\bm P$ that has a prescribed stationary distribution $\bm\pi$.